Naval Station Norfolk Celebrates Black History Month

-220223-N-IU522-541 NORFOLK, Va.- Commanding Officer Naval Station (NAVSTA) Norfolk, Captain David Dees, cuts a ceremonial cake with NAVSTA Norfolk Galley leadership at a Black History Month ceremony.
-Naval Station Norfolk celebrated Black History Month throughout the month of February.
-(US Navy photo by Damage Control Petty Officer 3rd Class Ashley Pierson/ released)
+NORFOLK, Va. - Naval Station Norfolk (NAVSTA) Norfolk celebrated Black History Month throughout the month of February.

+NAVSTA Norfolk’s galley crew held a special meal Wednesday, February 23, 2022 in honor of Black History Month.

+“My crew takes great honor in celebrating different cultures and taking the opportunity to learn and embrace different races and historical people and events,” said Chief Culinary Specialist (CSC) Victor Nunezmarte, the galley’s leading chief petty officer.

 |Date Taken: